 Moore discusses history, vestige of Black, queer nightlife following live performance

 February 26, 2023

-The event followed a discussion earlier in the day between moore and students in the graduate course “Frequencies of Black Life,” taught through the Brown Arts Institute for students at Brown and Princeton.
-The course is taught by Weheliye in conjunction with Tina Campt, professor of humanities at Princeton.
+The event followed a discussion earlier in the day between Moore and students in the graduate course “Frequencies of Black Life,” taught through the Brown Arts Institute for students at Brown and Princeton.
+Weheliye teaches the course in conjunction with Tina Campt, professor of humanities at Princeton.

 “It was important for the students in the class to see someone who is a scholar but also a practitioner,” Weheliye said.